Common Problems and Solutions

 Why does the Virtual Viewer toolbar is red and read “Low performance”?

-When the Virtual Viewer dialog window is not selected, computer performance is shared with CET Designer, allowing interaction with the drawing.
+When the Virtual Viewer dialog window is not selected, computer performance is shared with CET, allowing interaction with the drawing.
 To switch between low performance mode and high performance mode, you need to select or deselect the Virtual Viewer dialog.
 We suggest that you do not use a VR headset in low performance mode.